Trivadis/plsql-cop-cli/parser-limitations.md

 The SQL\*Plus parser is a so-called shallow parser.
 It covers the bare minimum to identify SQL\*Plus and SQLcl commands, SQL statements and anonymous PL/SQL blocks.
 It is designed for basic metric calculation and for collaboration with the PL/SQL parser.
 It is specifically not designed for code validations.

+This parser needs lines without trailing spaces as input.
+Otherwise, the metrics regarding the number of commands can be wrong and parse errors can occur when the SQL\*Plus parser passes SQL\*Plus commands to the PL/SQL parser.
+We could remove trailing spaces before parsing, but this could lead to positional differences in the file or editor when reporting validation issues.
+Therefore, we strongly recommend that you ensure that your input does not contain trailing spaces, e.g. by configuring your editors accordingly.

 ## PL/SQL Parser

 The PL/SQL parser treats SQL and PL/SQL as a single language.
 The goal is to parse the following statements completely for code validation purposes: